 Wake at midnight to a light breakfast then prepare for your summit ascent.
 Because you will climb to the summit in the dark you will need to have your headlamps/flashlights.
 It will also be very cold until you start descending, so you will need to have all of your warm layers.

 This is an important time to keep on slowly slowly (pole pole in Swahili).
 The goal is to climb before dawn so that you can reach Uhuru Peak shortly before or after sunrise.
 Switchback up steep scree or possibly snow, and reach Gilman’s Point on the crater rim at 5,861 m/18,640 ft between 4 and 6 AM.
 At this point, you will have a view of the fabled crater and its icecaps facing you.

 Then after 2 hours of hiking along the Kibo crater rim near the celebrated snows takes you to Kilimanjaro’s true summit, Uhuru Peak here you will spend some time taking photos.
 After your summit photos and taking in the view, descend back to the Kibo Huts, have lunch, rest, collect your equipment and continue down through re-cross the saddle to the Horombo Huts.
 Have dinner and overnight at Horombo Camp.

 Elevation: 4,703m Uhuru Peak 5,895m to Horombo Hut camp (3,720m)

 Distance: 4 km up, 14 km down

 Habitat: Alpine Desert.

-After a long sleep you will be awaked for breakfast and pack, continue your descent through the moorland to Mandara Huts.
-Here you will have lunch then proceed your triumphant recessional down through lush forest to Marangu park gate.
-After the gate sign out, a vehicle will take you to back to the hotel where it is definitely time for your certificate presentation and celebration.
+After a long sleep, you will be awaked for breakfast and pack, continue your descent through the moorland to Mandara Huts.
+Here you will have lunch then proceed your triumphant recessional down through the lush forest to Marangu park gate.
+After the gate sign out, a vehicle will take you back to the hotel where it is definitely time for your certificate presentation and celebration.